-You’ll be placed on crutches the first day and will remain on crutches until you regain full sensation in your knee.
+You’ll be placed on crutches the first day and will stay on crutches until you regain full sensation in your knee.
 Before weaning off crutches, you should be able to bear full weight and walk comfortably.
 If more intensive work was done, you may need to use crutches for a few weeks and avoid placing weight on the leg.

 You’ll be asked to do ankle pumps right after surgery to help increase blood flow and prevent a blood clot from forming.
 This is important, since your activity level will decrease right after surgery.

 It takes most patients four to six weeks before they’re back to daily activities; however, it can take up to six months to a year before they no longer notice any knee pain.

 Let's Discuss Your Options.